pharo-ide/Calypso/Calypso-SystemQueries.package/ClyAbstractClassScope.class/README.md

 I am a root of class scope hierarchy.
 From any class scope you are able access classes, methods and variables.
-And each kind of class scope define what exact objects are accessible.
+And my subclasses define what exact objects are accessible.

 For example ClyInstanceSideScope can only access instance side methods.
 While ClyClassSideScope see only class side methods.
 Or ClySuperclassScope can access methods of all superclasses of basis classes.